Veterans Affairs official hung portrait of KKK's first grand wizard in his office

 “Hopefully this will one day be a thing of the past but until that happens we’ll be here to fight it,” said Cheston McGuire, press secretary of the American Federation of Government Employees.

-The Washington Post first reported the portrait had been taken down.
+the portrait had been taken down.

 ABC News confirmed the report and obtained photos of Thomas' office while the portrait was still hanging.
 The person who took the photos does not want to be identified because of fear of retaliation.